 Practice & Background

-Mr. Dailey is a member of the Editorial Advisory Board of Securities Law360, and is also on the Board of the Irish American Business Chamber & Network.
-Mr. Dailey is a member of the American Bar Association’s Securities Litigation as well as the Philadelphia Bar Association’s Securities Regulation committees.
+Mr. Dailey is a former member of the editorial advisory board of Securities Law360, and is also on the board of the Irish American Business Chamber & Network.
+Mr. Dailey is a member of the American Bar Association’s securities litigation as well as the Philadelphia Bar Association’s securities regulation committees.

 Mr. Dailey’s recent engagements include representing: